Found this helpful? Share it with peers.

 Introduction

+Process mining helps organizations understand how their business processes actually run, not how they think they run.
 Companies today generate enormous amounts of data every day.
-Every task completed, transaction processed, or request handled leaves a trace – tiny records that, when pieced together, form the bigger picture of how a business truly runs.
+Every task completed, transaction processed, or request handled leaves a trace – tiny records that, when pieced together, form the bigger picture of how a business operates.
 Yet despite this abundance of information, many organizations still struggle to put it to good use when it comes to refining operations or cutting inefficiencies.

 This is where process mining makes a difference.
-It’s a method designed to bridge the gap, by taking data from information systems and using it to map, analyse, and enhance actual business processes.
+It bridges the gap by taking data from information systems and using it to map, analyse, and enhance actual business processes.
 Instead of relying on assumptions or theoretical models, process mining uses real data to highlight what’s working, what isn’t, and what could be improved.
+This guide explains what process mining is, how it works, and how it helps organizations uncover hidden inefficiencies and make smarter, data-backed decisions.
+Whether you’re new to the topic or looking to strengthen your process improvement strategy, this is your complete starting point.

 Unlike traditional process analyses, often relying on assumptions or interviews, process mining gives an objective view rooted in real system data.
 This allows organizations to more accurately identify inefficiencies, streamline operations and make better informed decisions about how to improve performance moving forward.